yale-swe/f23-here/README.md

 The bundle couldn’t be loaded.
 Try reinstalling the bundle.

 We were told to not worry about getting 80% statement coverage for the frontend tests, especially since we've met the requirement for backend tests.
-During break, we will work on resolving this error and finishing the frontend tests.